 There is also regional agreement to embed the reporting of Resource Utilisation Groups - Activities of Daily Living (RUG ADL), Australian-modified Karnofsky Performance Status (AKPS), Problem Severity Scores, Edmonton Symptom Assessment Score, Phase and a Distress Thermometer into the palliative care software (PERM) used by 83% of community palliative care services in the region.
-Agreements are in place for the remaining service in the region to commence use of the PERM software with all embedded care plans and agreed tools at the conclusion of a review by an Information Technology consultant who will make recommendations regarding the most appropriate software for Bellarine Community Health to use that will be compatible with PERM.
+A patient care plan is developed for Bellarine Community Health clients at assessments which is also shared with the client's GP.
+Agreements are in place for Bellarine Community Health to move to use of the PERM software with all embedded care plans and agreed tools at the conclusion of a service wide Information Technology review.
+This is expected to occur within the 2016/17 financial year.